 Healthy breathing is when there is a balance between breathing in and breathing out.
-Hyperventilation is caused by exhaling more than you in hale.
-This causes an in rapid reduction in carbon dioxide in the body.
+Hyperventilation is caused by exhaling more than you inhale.
+This causes an in a rapid reduction in carbon dioxide in the body.

 These attacks are rare, with most people reporting occurrences of 1 to 2 times in their lifetime.
 There can be many causes of hyperventilation and common triggers include emotions of stress, anxiety, depression, or anger.

 Occasionally, hyperventilation from panic can be related to a specific phobia, such as a fear of heights, dying, or closed-in spaces (claustrophobia), and often, panic and hyperventilation become a vicious cycle.

 The cause of hyperventilation cannot always be determined with sufficient accuracy (especially in the early stages) within the pre-hospital environment.
 Therefore you should always presume hyperventilation is secondary to hypoxia or another underlying respiratory disorder until proven otherwise.

 Hyperventilation may occur secondary to a life-threatening condition such as asthma or anaphylaxis.

 - Previous history of panic attacks or hyperventilation

 - Pins and needles/tingling in the hands, face and around the lip

 - Remove the patient from any distressing triggers